paradise-fi/RoFI/doc/intro/compiling.rst

 ``rmake`` also recognizes phony targets ``clean`` and ``clean-<suitename>`` that clean all suites or given suite respectively.

+The ``rmake`` tool internally uses Ninja (with fallback to Make).
+Since Ninja is much faster (especially on incremental builds) we advise you to have it installed.

 .. _flashing:

 Flashing robots and hardware modules